JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_12/diff_eq.md

 ![](lorenz1.svg)

-We see again the power of interpolation.
-If we used linear interpolation (connected the points)
+We see the power of interpolation again.
+If we used linear interpolation, which amounts to connecting the points, we would obtain a much coarse graph.

 ```@example intro
 plot(sol, vars=(1,2,3), denseplot=false; label="")